How to Write a Book Dedication

 There’s no right or wrong choice, but here are some ideas:

-Dedicate your book to a person, a few people, or a collective group of people who provided inspiration or support while you wrote the book.
+You could dedicate your book to a person, a few people, or a collective group of people who provided inspiration or support while you wrote the book.
 My clients have dedicated their books to family members (spouse, partner, children, parents, grandparents, grandchildren, nieces and nephews, etc.), friends, an intellectual influence, or someone you admire.
 It’s not common for authors to dedicate books to their partner/spouse and/or children.
 “I dedicated my print book to my parents.
 My mom cried.
 Be good to your moms, folks. :3,” declared Redditor AdamBertocci-Writer.
 In Japan’s Military Masters is this dedication from Hillis Lory: “Dedicated to two distracting little daughters, Priscilla, four years old, and Nancy, age two, who were no help in writing this book.”

-Dedicate your book to someone whom you wish were around to see this book published or who died while you were writing the book.
+You could dedicate your book to someone whom you wish were around to see this book published or who died while you were writing the book.
 In other words, dedicate it in memory of someone who is deceased.
 “For my mother (1940–2014), who continues to inspire me.”

 You could dedicate your book to someone who did (or didn’t) believe in you.
 “When I publish my bestseller, it [will] be dedicated to my literature teacher who said I will amount to nothing.
 Cheers,” wrote Redditor Mental_octo.